wp-plugins/nextgen-facebook/readme.txt

 = Open Graph and SEO =

-NGFB Open Graph+ adds [Open Graph](http://ogp.me/) and (optionally) [Search Engine Optimization](http://en.wikipedia.org/wiki/Search_engine_optimization) HTML tags to the head section of webpages.
-These HTML tags are used by Google Search and most social websites, to describe and display your content correctly (title, description, keyword tags, images, videos, author profile, etc.).
+NGFB Open Graph+ adds [Open Graph](http://ogp.me/), Twitter Card, and (optionally) [Search Engine Optimization](http://en.wikipedia.org/wiki/Search_engine_optimization) HTML tags to the head section of webpages.
+These HTML tags are used by Google Search and most social websites, to describe and display your content correctly (title, description, keyword tags, images, videos, product, author profile, etc.).
 See [examples from Google Search, Facebook, Twitter, Pinterest, StumbleUpon, Tumblr, and others](/plugins/nextgen-facebook/screenshots/).

 NGFB Open Graph+ is a *complete* social sharing plugin that uses the existing content of your webpages to build HTML meta tags.
 It can also be used to extend and improve traditional SEO plugins like Yoast WordPress SEO, All-In-One SEO, SEO Ultimate, etc.